 If you don’t have a Christmas tree skirt, think out-of-the-box and use a container you already own.
-For example, a garden tub, large basket, bucket, or a decorated box anything that can hold the base of the tree stand and allow you access for watering.
-Another option is to make your own, using a table cloth, old sweater, or any fabric you have.
-Click here for instructions on making a large one; however, you can use the same technique for a small one based on your tree size.
+For example, a garden tub, large basket, bucket, or a decorated box; anything that can hold the base of the tree stand and allow you access for watering.
+There are many ideas for creating a tree skirt using fabric or items you already have; click here for ideas.

 Be creative with your gift wrapping

 The most effective way to not affect the environment negatively is to consume less.
-Though challenging this time of year, there are plenty of ways to do so.
 Use what you have and be creative using old costume jewelry, buttons, and trinkets to decorate a package beautifully.

 Gift wrap ideas and tips

 Make your own: I love the idea of letting your kids or grandkids create anything they want on craft paper using finger paints, markers, crayons, or paint and stamps to create unique packages.
 Select non-toxic paints, and be creative with designs using materials at home.
-Check out this instructional video, where you can create a stamp using potatoes and cookie cutters.
-An adult would need to create the stamp; however, the kids could pick out which cookie cutters they want to use in their designs.
+Check out this instructional video to make a stamp using potatoes and cookie cutters.
+An adult would need to create the stamps; however, the kids could pick out which cookie cutters they want to use in their designs.

-Use fabric: I love this idea from Marie Kondo, where she uses a handkerchief as wrapping and shows you how to tie it, click here to view instructions.
-Use any scrap fabric you have, napkins, or give a new scarf as part of the gift!
+Use fabric: I love this idea from Marie Kondo, where she uses a handkerchief as wrapping and shows you how to tie it.
+Use scrap fabric, napkins, or give a new scarf as part of the gift!

-Plastic bows and ribbon are not recyclable.
-Save and reuse them from year to year.
-You can straighten ribbon by using a hair flat-iron.
-Instead of ribbon, consider using natural twine made of cotton, jute, or hemp as natural fibers are bio-degradable as long as there are no toxic dyes involved.
+Plastic bows and ribbons are not recyclable.
+Save and reuse them from year to year, and you can straighten ribbon with a hair flat-iron.
+Or, instead of ribbon, consider using natural twine made of cotton, jute, or hemp, as natural fibers are bio-degradable as long as no toxic dyes are involved.

-Plain paper cards can be recycled as long as there are no shiny photos, no metallic embossing, or glitter.
-Often only the front of the card will contain these items, and the back can be torn off and recycled.
-Choose to use cards that can be recycled.
-Choose cards and products from businesses that use recycled products:
+Paper cards can be recycled without shiny photos, metallic embossing, glitter, or flocking.
+Often, only the card’s front will contain these items, and the back can be torn off and recycled.
+If you plan to send paper cards, choose recyclable.

-Buy from local businesses who make their products from locally sourced items, thus having less impact on the environment.
+Buy from local businesses that make their products from locally sourced items, thus having less impact on the environment.